CITESmike2023/GLMM-2023-unweighted-model/README.md

 move to the *ReportAndEstimates* directory.
 - Put the date of creation in the front of the created *.Rdata* files which saves the posterior samples from the continental or subregional fits.
 You likely will NOT want to manage these files with GitHub because of their size.
--	To generate a slope analysis report, based on the posterior samples, open and knit the *Slope_Analysis.Rmd* document to create the html/pdf documents.
+-	To generate a slope analysis report, based on the posterior samples, open and knit the *SlopeAnalysis-Continental.Rmd & SlopeAnalysis-Regional.Rmd* documents to create the html/pdf documents.

 # Change Log